Environmental impacts monitoring

 It is an important commitment made tangible by researching, promoting and implementing solutions that allow us to combine the well-being of our people with the well-being of the cities in which we live and work.

-The Mobility Manager coordinates the initiatives and the best solutions to the needs of corporate and personal movements and is supported by Territorial Mobility Contacts with the aim of detecting and interpreting the demand for mobility expressed in the territory by spreading culture and initiatives promoted by the Group.
+The Mobility Manager coordinates the initiatives and the best solutions to the needs of employee commuting and is supported by Territorial Mobility Contacts with the aim of detecting and interpreting the demand for mobility expressed in the territory by spreading culture and initiatives promoted by the Group.

-The figure of Employee Commuting, not included in the Consolidated Non-financial Statement and related only to the Italian perimeter, amounted to 49,345 tons in 2019 remaining substantially in line with the figure of 49,009 tons in 2018.
+The Employee Commuting figure, not included in the Consolidated Non-financial Statement and relating only to the Italy perimeter, amounted to 57,008.25 tons in 2022 compared to 54,275.3 tons in 2021.

 A monitored and certified process